matthewcso/NRGYorkU-Brain-Computer-Music-Interface/README.md

 ### Goal:
 To develop a Brain-Computer Music Interface (BCMI) to generate music based on a person's emotions, as determined by real-time EEG classification using an Emotiv kit.

+### Potential Steps:
+There are 3 main parts of this project that can be developed in parallel.
+There may exist a number of technical difficulties involved in connecting multiple real-time data feeds to each other.

+- **EEG data feed:** We need to develop a pipeline for acquiring a real-time EEG data feed that can be attached to a classifier.
+This may be the most difficult step conceptually, as there are few good libraries available for acquiring this type of data from the Emotiv EPOC.
+- **Emotion Classification:** We need to extract robust EEG features and we need to train a classifier or regressor to determine the emotional content from EEG data.
+While we can currently use publicly available datasets to train machine learning models, we might want to use a prospective dataset going forward into the future.
+- **Music Generation:** We need to generate music based on the identified emotions.
+This can be done using Erlich's algorithm, which has been translated to Python at this point in time.
+As a brief note, it might potentially be better to do away with Erlich's algorithm entirely in the future and to use a generative adversarial music generation algorithm instead; however, this will be a technically difficult challenge.

 ### Requirements:
 - Python 3.x.
 Anaconda installation highly recommended.
 Ability to run Jupyter Notebooks highly recommended.
 - All libraries listed in requirements.txt.
 Run `pip install -r requirements.txt` from command line.